Pete Wilk

-Peter Wilk is an American baseball coach and former player.
+Peter Wilk (April 22, 1965 – April 2, 2024) was an American baseball coach and player.
 He played college baseball at Rollins College for Boyd Coffie from 1984 to 1987.
 He then served as the head coach of the Georgetown Hoyas (2000–2020).
-He is the current manager for the Vermont Lake Monsters of the Futures Collegiate Baseball League.
+He was the manager for the Vermont Lake Monsters of the Futures Collegiate Baseball League.
+Wilk died from brain cancer on April 2, 2024, at the age of 58.

 Playing career

 Wilk played college baseball for the Rollins Tars.
 Following his career at Rollins, Wilk played semi-professional baseball.

 Coaching career

 Wilk coached at Boston University as an assistant in 1990 and 1991.
 In 1992, Wilk joined the Harvard Crimson baseball program as an assistant.
 Wilk was named the Acton-Boxborough Regional High School head baseball coach.
 In the fall of 1996, Wilk was named an assistant at Georgetown University.
 He was named the head coach when Kirk Mason resigned in 1999.

+In 1997, Wilk served as an assistant coach for the Harwich Mariners of the Cape Cod Baseball League under manager Chad Holbrook.
+The Mariners won the league's Eastern Division Championship before falling in the title series to the Wareham Gatemen.

+In 1998 and 1999, Wilk skippered the Mat-Su Miners of the Alaska Baseball League.
+The team compiled a 41-48 record in his two seasons at the helm.

 On September 9, 2009, Wilk and the Hoyas were penalized by the NCAA for misusing the work study program which allowed players to receive money for jobs they were not doing.

 On May 20, 2015, the Hoyas qualified for the Big East baseball tournament for the first time since 1986.
 The Hoyas went 0–2 in their return to the postseason.
 On July 29, 2020, Wilk resigned as the head coach of the Hoyas.

-On April 12, 2021, Wilk signed with the Vermont Lake Monsters of the Futures Collegiate Baseball League and would serve as their manager.
+On April 12, 2021, Wilk signed with the Vermont Lake Monsters of the Futures Collegiate Baseball League and served as their manager.
+In his inaugural season with the club, Wilk guided the Lake Monsters to a 42-24 record, the top seed in the FCBL Playoffs, and a league championship.
+Wilk was named Futures League Co-Manager of the Year of his efforts.
+In 2022, Wilk's team again finished with the best regular season record in the league (44-19), but fell in the league title series to Nashua.
+He was named FCBL Manager of the Year again in 2022.
+Wilk's 2023 season, the final baseball season he'd coach, resulted in a 38-23 record and a third straight trip to the Futures League Championship, but the Lake Monsters lost to Norwich.